Ethereum-Jakarta/docs-ethjkt/docs/Lisk-Growth-Garden/session-3-watering-the-roots.md

 }
 ```

-**Explanation:**
+**Key Points:**

-- `address` = type for wallet addresses (20 bytes, looks like 0x742d35Cc...)
+- `address` - stores wallet addresses (0x742d35Cc...)
-- `msg.sender` = the wallet address calling the function
+- `msg.sender` - the address calling the function
-- In constructor, `msg.sender` = the address that deployed the contract
-- `address _gardener` = input parameter of type address
-- Used to store who owns things or who can do things
+- Used for ownership, payments, access control

 **Try it:**
-1. Deploy it
-2. Click `owner` → See your wallet address!
+1. Deploy → Click `owner` → See your wallet address!
-3. Copy any address and paste in `setGardener`
+2. Copy any address → Paste in `setGardener`
-4. Click `gardener` → See that address
+3. Click `gardener` → See that address

 ---